skepticalchemist/SP_Hospital_Registry_Cancer_Database/README.md

 The above information was adapted from the FOSP.

-This notebook presents an exploratory data analysis of the mentioned dataset and will include soon a data cleaning section intended to make the dataset more machine learnable.
+This notebook presents an exploratory data analysis (EDA) of the mentioned dataset and will include soon a data cleaning section intended to make the dataset more machine learnable.

 I started this short joint project at [Information Technology Center Renato Archer](https://www.cti.gov.br/).